sshirokov/df-bloodlines/README.md

   * Anything can change with a Pull Request
   * Every Overseer plays for one game year
-  * The overseer should name a dwarf after himself before passing the torch.
+  * The Overseer should name a dwarf after himself before passing the torch.
   * We have no idea what we are doing.
   * :beers:

 ### What do I do on my turn?

 Grab the latest save from the releases.
-The previous overseer should have taken care of that, if not find them and yell at them.
+The previous Overseer should have taken care of that, if not find them and yell at them.

 Extract the save and put the `save` directory into your `$DF_ROOT/data/save` directory.
 Making any changes